-Contrary to popular opinion, further and farther don't have the same meaning.
-Basically, further refers to something that is additional and farther refers to actual distances between objects.
+Although they are often used interchangeably, further and farther don't have exactly the same meaning.
+Basically, farther refers to actual distances between objects while further also refers to figurative distances or something that is additional.
 Here are some easy-to-understand definitions and examples of how to use the two words.

 Farther refers to a greater physical distance, a distance that has been measured.

-One of our YourDictionary readers shared a great way to make sure that you use the two words correctly:
+One of our YourDictionary readers shared a great way to help you use the two words correctly:

-"If you can't replace "further" with "additional" in a sentence, you are using it incorrectly."
+"If you can't replace "further" with "additional" or "more" in a sentence, you are probably using it incorrectly."

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!